pamelafox/simple-flask-server-container/README.md

-This repository includes a very simple Python Flask web site, made for demonstration purposes only.
+This repository includes a simple Python Flask web site, made for demonstration purposes only.
+The project can be developed locally with Docker and can be deployed to Azure Container Apps using the infrastructure files in `infra`.
+See below for more details.

 ### Local development

-This project has devcontainer support, so you can open it in Github Codespaces or local VS Code with the Dev Containers extension.
+This project has Dev Container support, so you can open it in Github Codespaces or local VS Code with the Dev Containers extension.

 Steps for running the server: